Nano-bubbles

 Pressure gradient fails for microscoapic Marangoni flow

-With MD simulations, we found that microscopic Marangoni flows cannot be predicted based on pressure gradients, while the chemical potential gradient can.
+We found that microscopic Marangoni flows at the interface cannot be predicted based on pressure gradients, while the chemical potential gradient can.

 Phys.
 Rev. Lett.
 2017, 119 (22), 224502.